timvanoijen/categorytheoryforprogrammers-java/README.md

     return (0, newRight(b));
 }
 ```
-A morphism from this type to the Either<Integer,Boolean> type can either pick the Integer information directly from the first element of the pair or via de left function of the second element of the pair.
-This implies that there is no unique morphism, which makes this type with injections inferior as a coproduct to the Either type.
+A morphism from this type to the Either<Integer,Boolean> type can either pick the Integer information directly from the first element of the pair or via the left function of the second element of the pair.
+This implies that there is no unique morphism, which makes this type with injections as a coproduct inferior to the Either type.